ronroeandassociates/binary_trees/README.md

 - What are the depth, the height, the size of a binary tree
 - What are the different traversal methods to go through a binary tree
 - What is a complete, a full, a perfect, a balanced binary tree

+- What is a binary search tree
+- What is the difference between a binary tree and a Binary Search Tree